Red knot: Taxonomy, systematics, and evolution

-Studies based on mitochondrial sequence divergence and models of paleoclimatic changes during the glacial cycles suggest that canutus is the most basal population, separating about 20,000 years ago (95% confidence interval: 60,000–4,000 years ago) with two distinct lineages of the American and Siberian breeders emerging about 12,000 years ago (with a 95% confidence interval: 45,000–3,500 years ago).
+Studies based on mitochondrial sequence divergence and models of paleoclimatic changes during the glacial cycles suggest that C. c. canutus is the most basal population, separating about 20,000 years ago (95% confidence interval: 60,000–4,000 years ago) with two distinct lineages of the American and Siberian breeders emerging about 12,000 years ago (with a 95% confidence interval: 45,000–3,500 years ago).

 Distribution and migration

-In the breeding season, the red knot has a circumpolar distribution in the high Arctic, then migrates to coasts around the world from 50° N to 58° S. The red knot has one of the longest migrations of any bird.
-Every year it travels more than 9000 mi from the Arctic to the southern tip of South America and repeats the trip in reverse.
+In the breeding season, the red knot has a circumpolar distribution in the high Arctic, then migrates to coasts around the world to winter at latitudes between 60° N (Shetland) to 55° S (Tierra del Fuego).
+The red knot has one of the longest migrations of any landbird.
+Every year some birds of C. c. rufa travel more than 9000 mi from the Arctic to the southern tip of South America and repeat the trip in reverse.
 The exact migration routes and wintering grounds of individual subspecies are still somewhat uncertain.
-The nominate race C. c. canutus breeds in the Taymyr Peninsula and possibly Yakutia and migrates to Western Europe and then down to western and southern Africa.
+The nominate race C. c. canutus breeds in the Taymyr Peninsula and possibly Yakutia, and migrates to Western Europe and then down to winter in western and southern Africa.
 C. c. rogersi breeds in the Chukchi Peninsula in eastern Siberia, and winters in eastern Australia and New Zealand.
-Small and declining numbers of rogersi (but possibly of the later described piersmai) winter in the mudflats in the Gulf of Mannar and on the eastern coast of India.
+Small and declining numbers of C. c. rogersi (but possibly of the later described C. c. piersmai) winter in the mudflats in the Gulf of Mannar and on the eastern coast of India.
 The recently split race C. c. piersmai breeds in the New Siberian Islands and winters in north-western Australia.
 C. c. roselaari breeds in Wrangel Island in Siberia and north-western Alaska, and it apparently winters in Florida, Panama and Venezuela.
-C. c. rufa breeds in the Canadian low Arctic, and winters South America, and C. c. islandica breeds in the Canadian high Arctic as well as Greenland, and winters in Western Europe.
+C. c. rufa breeds in the Canadian low Arctic, and winters South America, and C. c. islandica breeds in the Canadian high Arctic and Greenland, and migrates through Iceland to winter in Western Europe.

 Birds wintering in west Africa were found to restrict their daily foraging to a range of just 2–16 km2 of intertidal area and roosted a single site for several months.
 In temperate regions such as the Wadden Sea they have been found to change roost sites each week and their feeding range may be as much as 800 km2 during the course of a week.

-B95, also known as Moonbird, is a noted individual of the subspecies C. c. rufa.
-A male, he has become famous amongst conservationists for his extreme longevity — he was aged at least 20 as of his last sighting in May 2014.
+It is long-lived for a bird of its size; a bird ringed at Brora in northern Scotland as a first-winter in October 1978 (when 3–4 months old) was resighted still alive at Den Helder in the Netherlands in February 2006, 27 years, 3 months, and 29 days after being ringed.
+Another, tagged "B95" and nicknamed 'Moonbird', of the subspecies C. c. rufa, was at least 20 years old as of his last sighting in May 2014.